 No app store download

-WebAR means the experience launches from a browser route.
-Users can read a guide page, tap Start Sky AR, and grant permissions only when they are ready.
+WebAR means the experience opens from a normal website link.
+Read a guide, tap Start Sky AR, and grant permissions only when you are ready.

 NightSky AR is designed for mobile browsers over HTTPS.
-It gives users a no-download way to launch an AR constellation viewer from useful astronomy pages.
+It gives you a no-download way to compare constellations, planets, and bright stars with the real sky.

-WebAR means the experience launches from a browser route.
-Users can read a guide page, tap Start Sky AR, and grant permissions only when they are ready.
+WebAR means the experience opens from a normal website link.
+Read a guide, tap Start Sky AR, and grant permissions only when you are ready.

 The viewer uses the environment-facing camera, device orientation, and manual heading adjustment to place constellation overlays on the sky.